Day Of Turks

 • Kosovo has a literacy rate of approximately 99.7%.

-Observing Day Of The Turks
+Observing Day of the Turks

-This holiday is observed among the Turkish community and is not a public holiday.
-That means that government offices, schools, and businesses remain open during the day.
+This holiday is observed within the Turkish community and is not a public holiday.
+That means government offices, schools, and businesses remain open during the day.
 On this day, Turkish customs and foods are enjoyed by the larger community.
-This includes enjoying Turkish coffee, Menemen, and Iskender Kebabs.
+This includes enjoying Turkish coffee, Menemen, and Ä°skender kebabs.

 Where is it celebrated?